Donate to Haiti

 To ensure consistent school feeding for 67,000 children in the Central Plateau region amid rising costs.

-As part of our Haiti programme, we are replacing imported beans with locally grown beans.
-We are doing this by working with local producers, farmers and agricultural associations to produce beans in the regions closest to schools where we serve Mary's Meals.
+By replacing imported beans with locally grown beans.
+We are working with local producers, farmers and agricultural associations to produce beans in the regions closest to schools where we serve Mary's Meals.

 Image of a cook serving food in Haiti